RingBFT: Resilient Consensus over Sharded Ring Topology: Evaluation

 \section{Evaluation}

 In this section, we evaluate our \RingBFT{} protocol.
+To do so, we implement \RingBFT{} on our high throughput yielding permissioned blockchain fabric, \ResilientDB.

-To do so, we deploy \ResilientDB{} on Google Cloud Platform (GCP) in {\bf \em fifteen regions} across {\bf \em five continents}, namely: Oregon, Iowa, Montreal, Netherlands, Taiwan, Sydney, Singapore, South-Carolina, North-Virginia, Los Angeles, Las Vegas, London, Belgium, Tokyo, and Hong Kong.
-In any experiment involving less than $15$ shards, the choice of the shards is in the order we have mentioned them above.
-We deploy each replica on a $16$-core N1 machines having Intel Broadwell CPUs with a $2.2$GHz clock and $32$GB RAM.
+For experimentation, we deploy \ResilientDB{} on Google Cloud Platform (GCP) in {\bf \em fifteen regions} across {\bf \em five continents}, namely: Oregon, Iowa, Montreal, Netherlands, Taiwan, Sydney, Singapore, South Carolina, North Virginia, Los Angeles, Las Vegas, London, Belgium, Tokyo, and Hong Kong.
+In any experiment involving less than $15$ shards, the choice of the shards is in the order we have mentioned above.
+We deploy each replica on a $16$-core N1 machine having Intel Broadwell CPUs with a $2.2$GHz clock and $32$GB RAM.
 For deploying clients, we use the $4$-core variants having $16$GB RAM.
 For each experiment, we equally distribute the clients in all regions.

-{\bf \em Benchmark.} To provide workload for our experiments, we use the {\em Yahoo Cloud Serving Benchmark} (YCSB)~\cite{ycsb,blockbench} .
+{\bf \em Benchmark.} To provide workload for our experiments, we use the {\em Yahoo Cloud Serving Benchmark} from the BlockBench suite (YCSB)~\cite{ycsb,blockbench} .
 Each client transaction queries a YCSB table with an active set of $\SI{600}{\kilo\nothing}$ records.
-For our evaluation, we use \emph{write queries}, as majority of blockchain transactions are updates to the existing records.
+For our evaluation, we adopt transactions that read and modify existing records.
 Prior to each experiment, each replica initializes an identical copy of the YCSB table.

-During our experiments, each client transaction follows a uniform Zipfian distribution.
+YCSB workloads help us to create cross-shard client transactions with varying degrees of conflict, while other workloads aim to evaluate the cost of executing a transaction, which is orthogonal to our RingBFT consensus.